nordqvig/SMPE_Georgios_Public/README.md

 - Complete the peer-evaluation on the MOOC

-Homework moving forward:
+Homework moving forward (from now on all homework will be listed here instead):
+- :white_check_mark: More work on parallel quicksort data.
-- :white_check_mark: Complete the exercise at end of MOOC module 3.
+- :white_check_mark: Complete the peer-assessed exercise at end of MOOC module 3.
+Task 1: CO2 Concentration
--
+- :white_check_mark: Complete the presentation on Augmented Reality Technologies, for Thursday Jan 9